robk-dev-ui/bgg-mcp/README.md

 - **User** - Get user profile information
 - **Price** - Get current prices from multiple retailers using BGG IDs
 - **Trade Finder** - Find trading opportunities between two BGG users
+- **Recommender** - Get game recommendations based on similarity to a specific game

 ## Prompts

 - **trade-sales-post** - Generate a formatted sales post for your BGG 'for trade' collection with discounted market prices
+- **game-recommendations** - Get personalized game recommendations based on your BGG collection and preferences

 ![Example of trade-sales-post prompt in action](prompt-example.png)